 “If anything goes down, we’re dead anyway,” Ribeiro laughed.

-I wasn’t sure when the conversation had shifted from whether to notify the space station to actually boarding the spaceship, and I couldn’t believe how glib they were about it.
+I wasn’t sure when the conversation had shifted from whether to notify the station to actually boarding the spaceship, and I couldn’t believe how glib they were about it.
 We were grunts tasked with tagging asteroids with potentially high concentration of mineral ore: first contact with an alien species was several astronomical units above our pay grade.

 “And what if they’re telling us to back the fuck off?”
 I said.